 - Using a stainless steel immersion blender, carefully blend the soup until smooth.

-- Garnish with fresh parsley and chives and squeeze a lemon wedge over each bowl.
+- If desired, garnish with fresh parsley and chives and squeeze a lemon wedge over each bowl.
 Serve warm.

 Do you use garlic when you’re feeling under the weather?
 Have you tried garlic soup?
 Please share your favorite garlic remedies and recipes!